Willie Jefferson: Winnipeg Blue Bombers

 On February 12, 2019, it was announced that Jefferson had signed a one-year deal with the Winnipeg Blue Bombers through the 2019 season.
 Jefferson felt the Roughriders' offer did not match his market value; he was also courted by the Toronto Argonauts, but signed with the Blue Bombers for $210,000 CND.
 Jefferson's most notable performance came against Edmonton, where he recorded four tackles (two for a loss), three sacks, two forced fumbles, recovered another fumble, knocked down two passes, recovered an onside kick attempt, and scored a rouge when he kicked a fumble through the endzone.

-By season's end, Jefferson played in all 18 games and made 24 tackles and caught an interception; he also set new career highs for sacks and forced fumbles, with 12 and 6 respectively, he also set the CFL record for a defensive lineman with 16 pass knockdowns.
+By season's end, Jefferson played in all 18 games and made 25 defensive tackles and caught an interception; he also set new career highs for sacks and forced fumbles, with 12 and six respectively.
+He also set the CFL record for a defensive lineman with 16 pass knockdowns.
 Jefferson's strong play in the playoffs, together with his fellow defensive linemen Jackson Jeffcoat, Drake Nevis, and Jake Thomas saw the Bombers defence control the games against the Calgary Stampeders and Saskatchewan Roughriders, to lead the Bombers to the 107th Grey Cup.
-In the championship game Jefferson had two tackles, three sacks, two forced fumbles, with a dominant performance that saw the Bombers end their 29 year Grey Cup drought.
-After the game he said that "I just had to come out here and give it my all.
+In the 107th Grey Cup game, Jefferson had two tackles, three sacks, two forced fumbles, with a dominant performance that saw the Bombers end their 29-year Grey Cup drought.
+After the game he said that, "I just had to come out here and give it my all.
 I had my dad, my mom, my wife and my daughter.
 I couldn't come out here and play a mediocre game in front of my family."
-For the second consecutive year, Jefferson won the award for both Most Outstanding Player, and Defensive Player for his team, he ultimately won the CFL Most Outstanding Defensive Player Award for his performance over the course of the 2019 CFL season.
+For the second consecutive year, Jefferson was nominated as both Most Outstanding Player and Most Outstanding Defensive Player for his team, where he ultimately won the CFL Most Outstanding Defensive Player Award for his performance over the course of the 2019 CFL season.

-After the season, Jefferson had a tryout with the Miami Dolphins which had gone well and he turned down other NFL tryouts.
-Prior to the next season, Jefferson signed a two year contract extension keeping him in Winnipeg through the 2021 season at approximately $265,000 a year.
-Unfortunately the 2020 CFL season was cancelled as a result of the pandemic but Jefferson would return to the Winnipeg Blue Bombers for the 2021 season.
+After the 2019 season, Jefferson had a tryout with the Miami Dolphins which had gone well and he turned down other NFL tryouts.
+However, prior to the 2020 season, Jefferson signed a two-year contract extension, keeping him in Winnipeg through the 2021 season at approximately $265,000 a year.
+Unfortunately, the 2020 CFL season was cancelled as a result of the pandemic but Jefferson returned to the Winnipeg Blue Bombers for the 2021 season.